ObsMod/pylawr/docs/source/user/clutter.rst

 interferences.
 To combine the results of several :py:class:`~pylawr.transform.filter.clutterfilter.ClutterFilter`, use the :py:class:`~pylawr.transform.filter.ClutterMap`.
-You can set a fuzzy threshold, which is a relative value to the number of clutter maps, which indicate clutter, to fulfill clutter condition.
+You can set a fuzzy threshold, which is a relative value to the number of clutter maps, which indicate clutter, to fulfil the clutter condition.
 Note, if you apply more than one :py:class:`~pylawr.transform.filter.clutterfilter.ClutterFilter` of same type, add some name extension with the parameter `add_name`, otherwise you would overwrite one clutter map with the append function (see below).